Erik Trolle

-Eric Trolle (or Erik Arvidsson) (c.
+Erik Trolle (or Erik Arvidsson) (c.
 1460–1530) was elected regent of Sweden in 1512, during the era of Kalmar Union.
 He was Justiciar of Närke and a Lord High Councillor of Sweden from 1487.

 Biography

-Eric Arvidsson was born around 1460 into an important family of high nobility and was apparently aiming at a clerical career.
-Eric's parents were lord Arvid Birgersson Trolle (died 1505) and his first wife Kerstin Jonsdotter (Gädda).
-His father had connected him to the powerful family Thott by marrying Beata Ivarsdotter Tott (died 1487) as his second wife in 1466.
+Erik Arvidsson was born around 1460 into an important family of high nobility and was apparently aiming at a clerical career.
+Erik's parents were lord Arvid Birgersson Trolle (died 1505) and his first wife Kerstin Jonsdotter (Gädda).
+His father had connected him to the powerful Thott family by marrying Beate Iversdatter Thott (died 1487) as his second wife in 1466.
 His last stepmother was his father's third wife Brita Turesdotter Bielke.

-Eric studied at the University of Rostock and University of Cologne, had positions as Canon in Uppsala and Linköping but was never ordained.
-Eric was elected Regent (riksföreståndare) at the meeting of the High Council of Sweden in 1512 upon the death of regent Svante Nilsson, Lord of Ekesiö, but never actually took office, being superseded by Svante's son, the young Sten Sture the Younger.
+Erik studied at the University of Rostock and University of Cologne, had positions as Canon in Uppsala and Linköping but was never ordained.
+Erik was elected Regent (riksföreståndare) at the meeting of the High Council of Sweden in 1512 upon the death of regent Svante Nilsson, Lord of Ekesiö, but never actually took office, being superseded by Svante's son, the young Sten Sture the Younger.

-He married in 1487 the wealthy Ingeborg Philipsdatter (Thott) (died 1495), his stepmother's first cousin, as his first wife and settled on her manor Ekholmen Castle (Ekholmens slott) in Uppland.
+He married in 1487 the wealthy Ingeborg Philipsdatter (Thott) (died 1495), his stepmother's first cousin, as his first wife and settled on her manor Ekholmen Castle in Uppland.
 His second wife, from about 1512, was Karin Eriksdotter Gyllenstierna, much his junior, who survived until around 1562.
-She was a great-granddaughter of King Charles VIII of Sweden.
-Eric Trolle's son Gustav Trolle (1488–1535) became Archbishop of Uppsala and leader of the Church of Sweden.
+She was a great-granddaughter of King Karl Knutsson.
+Erik Trolle's son Gustav Trolle (1488–1535) became Archbishop of Uppsala and leader of the Church of Sweden.